learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

     emit ( key , sum( values ) )
 ```

 Similarly, we can discuss combining several MapReduce jobs in order to complete a given task.
-This means that once a first MapReduce job is finished, the output will become an input for the second MapReduce job and that output could be the final result (or fed into another job MapReduce job).
+This means that once the first MapReduce job is finished, the output will become an input for the second MapReduce job and that output could be the final result (or fed into another MapReduce job).

 Let's assume that we would like to extend the word count program and we would like to count all words in a given Twitter dataset.
-The first MapReduce will read our twitter data and extract the tweets text.
-The second MapReduce is the word count Map-Red which analyze twitter and produce the statistics about it.
+The first MapReduce will read our twitter data and extract the tweets' text.
+The second MapReduce is the word count Map-Reduce which will analyze the Twitter dataset and produce the statistics about it.
 So it is simply chaining together multiple jobs.

 > __InputFile -> Map-1 -> Reduce-1 -> output-1 -> Map-2 - > Reduce-2 -> output-2 -> ...
 Map-x -> Reduce-x__

-Next, we are going to look at Apache Spark, which adds extra features of security and fault tolerance to it's MapReduce offering, making it an industry standard.
-We will also look at programming for the above mentioned word count problem.
+Next, we are going to look at Apache Spark, which adds extra features of security and fault tolerance to its MapReduce offering, making it an industry standard.
+We will also look at programming for the aforementioned word count problem.

 ## Additional Resources

-Visit following external links to read about above descriptions and example in more detail.
+Visit following external links to read about the previous descriptions and examples in more detail.

 - [MapReduce Introduction](https://www.tutorialspoint.com/map_reduce/map_reduce_introduction.htm)